4 Helpful / 1 Not

 5 Helpful / 2 Not

 Cons: On some of the back 9 holes you must walk carefully.
-Some tee pads (natural) can be tricky.
+Pedestrians can come DANGEROUSLY into play on a few holes, but that is normal for a public park.

 5 of 7 people found this review helpful.